-I went to Zillow.com and entered my needs all the way from West-Goleta to East-Carpenteria.
-The website gave me around 130 results, only 19 of these homes were priced under 1 million dollars (which is around 14%).
+I went to Zillow.com and entered my needs all the way from West-Goleta to East-Carpinteria.
+The website gave me around 130 results.
+Only 19 of these homes were priced under 1 million dollars (which is around 14%).
 Only five of these homes are close to the downtown-area.
 The remaining 14 homes are located in Goleta or Carpenteria.
-So for first-time home buyers it’s probably more interesting to start looking for a place in Goleta or Carpinteria, or they can buy an apartment around the downtown-area for the same price.
-If you really want to live downtown or in the more exclusive area’s of Santa Barbara, you’ll have to safe enough money and decide to move later in your live.
+So for first-time home buyers, it’s probably more interesting to start looking for a place in Goleta or Carpinteria, or they can buy a condo around the downtown area for the same price.
+If you really want to live downtown or in the more exclusive areas of Santa Barbara, you’ll have to save enough money and decide to move later in your life.
 This explains the statistics I found about the residents of Santa Barbara on Trulia.com.
-Only 52% of the residents of Santa Barbara are the owner of their own house.
+Only 52% of the residents of Santa Barbara are the owners of their own houses.
 Also, the median age of a home-owner in Santa Barbara is 42.

 The Luxury Side of Santa Barbara

-So for this topic, I didn’t just want to write about these nice homes by looking at the pictures and the description.
-I want to see these homes and look for myself why these homes are so expensive.
+So for this topic, I didn’t just want to write about these nice homes by looking at the pictures and the descriptions.
+I wanted to see these homes and see for myself why these homes are so expensive.
 Is it the view, the safety of the neighborhood or the privacy that make these homes so expensive?

-There are many expensive houses in Santa Barbara county, some who are more expensive than the others.
+There are many expensive houses in Santa Barbara county, some which are more expensive than the others.
 But for “The Luxury Side of Santa Barbara”, I want to focus more on three luxury areas: Hope Ranch, Montecito and Santa Ynez.
-Hope Ranch and Montecito are very similar, both area’s offer beautiful ocean- and mountain views and there are even some homes who have access to a private beach.
-Santa Ynez is different, it is located around 30 minutes North-East from the city.
+Hope Ranch and Montecito are very similar.
+Both areas offer beautiful ocean and mountain views and there are even some homes which have access to a private beach.
+Santa Ynez is different.
+It is located around 30 minutes North-East from Santa Barbara.
 Most of the homes are considered ranches which have vineyards, paddocks and barns.

-The next house I visited, was just a few-minute drive up the mountain.
-This house was the least expensive one, but still the biggest house with the most living space indoor and outdoor.
+The next house I visited was just a few-minutes drive up the mountain.
+This house was the least expensive one, but still the biggest house with the most living space, indoors and outdoors.
 Since it was higher up the mountain and all the electricity cables on the street were underground, the views got even five times better.

-Montecito is located East of Santa Barbara, this area has the most beautiful and exclusive real estate of Santa Barbara.
-Montecito is a community on it’s own, there are some beautiful stores, hotels and beaches that are very famous and exclusive.
+Montecito is located east of Santa Barbara.
+This area has the most beautiful and exclusive real estate in Santa Barbara.
+Montecito is a community of its own.
+There are some beautiful stores, hotels and beaches that are very famous and exclusive.
 Some hotels in Montecito are considered the best in the United States.
-Montecito is also known for having celebrity residents, Ellen DeGeneres, Katy Perry and Oprah Winfrey all own a beautiful estate in Montecito.
-On Sunday October 14th, I did three open houses in this area.
+Montecito is also known for having celebrity residents.
+Ellen DeGeneres, Katy Perry and Oprah Winfrey all own a beautiful estate in Montecito.
+On Sunday October 14th, I went to three open houses in this area.

-This house, close to Coast Village Rd, is a modern house with floor-to-ceiling windows and gorgeous mountain views.
-The modern homes are very rare here in Santa Barbara, that’s why the house is rather expensive for it’s low square footage.
+This house, close to Coast Village Road, is a modern house with floor-to-ceiling windows and gorgeous mountain views.
+The modern homes are very rare here in Santa Barbara.
+That’s why the house is rather expensive for it’s low square footage.

-The next house was just down the street from the first one, this one is faced towards the ocean so it has beautiful ocean-views.
+The next house was just down the street from the first one.
+This one faced towards the ocean so it has beautiful ocean views.
 The house had multiple levels with a gorgeous game room, sauna and even an outdoor kitchen.
 Every room has a beautiful ocean view.

 The last house I saw in Montecito was definitely the best one I saw in all of Santa Barbara.
 It was all the way up in the mountains of Montecito, far away from the busy streets downtown.
-It was extremely quite, the only thing you could hear were the birds and the fountain that was running into the pool.
-The views here were almost unbelievable, you could see all the way from Carpinteria to downtown SB and the pier.
+It was extremely quiet.
+The only thing you could hear were the birds and the fountain that was running into the pool.
+The views here were almost unbelievable.
+You could see all the way from Carpinteria to downtown SB and the pier.

 Santa Ynez is about a 30-minute drive from Santa Barbara, but also has some amazing luxury real estate.
 The real estate is very different from Hope Ranch or Montecito.
 Most people in Santa Ynez want a vineyard or horses, so most of the real estate has a lot of land and people are looking for ranches.
-Prices can also get really high, you can buy a rather smaller ranch for about 3-4 million.
-But if you are looking for a ranch with more than 100 acres of land, you can easily pay around 13-14 million dollars.
+Prices can also get really high.
+You can buy a rather small ranch for about $3-4 million, but, if you are looking for a ranch with more than 100 acres of land, you can easily pay around $13-14 million dollars.
 Santa Ynez is also a popular spot for celebrities.
-The famous “Neverland Ranch”, which used to be Micheal Jacksons house, is now for sale for over 60 million dollars.
+The famous “Neverland Ranch”, which used to be Micheal Jackson’s house, is now for sale for over $60 million dollars.
 Also, the famous singer Pink bought a ranch in Santa Ynez five years ago and is now starting her own wine brand.

-So as a conclusion, I can say that Santa Barbara is an expensive place for first-time homebuyers and maybe even homebuyers in general.
-There are also many hidden places that were turned into exclusive and luxury neighborhoods.
-And last but not least, there is a real estate market for celebrities that want to escape LA for more privacy.
+So, in conclusion, I can say that Santa Barbara is an expensive place for first-time homebuyers and maybe even homebuyers in general.
+There are also many hidden places that were turned into exclusive and luxury neighborhoods, and, last but not least, there is a real estate market for celebrities that want to escape LA for more privacy.